 Monitoring and Grazing Lease/Easement Supervision

-4. Investigations and Expert Witnessing for Legal Cases Involving Livestock Grazing (click here for Summary of Cases)
+4. Expert Consultations and Testimony for Legal Cases Involving Livestock, Grazing Infrastructure, and Rangeland Condition (click here for Summary of Cases)

 We excel at listening to our clients’ needs, then leading teams of specialists and practitioners (as needed), using the best available scientific scholarship, to assess circumstances and assist in planning, implementation, supervision, monitoring, and adapting to future changes.